DH754/Last_Mile_Delivery_2025/README.md

 Opportunity: Reduce the environmental impact of deliveries.
 Action: Explore the use of electric vehicles or bicycles for deliveries in urban areas.
 Implement eco-friendly packaging and encourage customers to opt for sustainable delivery options.
 By addressing these opportunities, the delivery process can be made more efficient, reliable, and customer-friendly, ultimately leading to improved customer satisfaction and operational performance.

+# Next Step

+Analyze routes with the longest delivery times and identify bottlenecks.
+Implement route optimization algorithms to find the most efficient paths